About

 Speakers

-Deputy Prime Minister, Minister of Education, Republic of Korea (ROK)
+Deputy Minister for Planning and Coordination, Ministry of Education, Republic of Korea

 more